-- disclosure to hospitals and other NHS staff for the purposes of providing direct care and treatment to the patient, including screening programmes, and administration; - disclosure to social workers or to other non-NHS staff involved in providing health and social care; - disclosure to specialist employees or organisations for the purposes of clinical auditing; - disclosure to those with parental responsibility for patients, including guardians; - disclosure to carers without parental responsibility; - disclosure to medical researchers for research purposes (subject to explicit consent, unless the data is anonymous); - disclosure to NHS managers and the Department of Health for the purpose of planning, commissioning, managing and auditing healthcare services; - disclosure to bodies with statutory investigative powers e.g. the Care Quality Commission, the GMC, the Audit Commission and Health Services Ombudsman; - disclosure to national registries e.g. the UK Association of Cancer Registries; - commissioning support units; - NHS Digital; - NHS 111; - COVID Clinical Assessment Service (CCAS); - MJog for the purposes of providing appointment reminders, service updates and communications by text messaging; - AccuRx for the purposes of e-consultation, video calling (using a data processor, Whereby) or text messaging you to provide or request health information related to your direct care and treatment; - Attend Anywhere for providing a secure video call service for video consultations for the purposes of providing direct care and treatment; - education services; - fire and rescue services emergency; - ambulance trusts; - voluntary sector providers; - independent contractors such as dentists, opticians, pharmacists; - disclosure to solicitors, insurance companies, the police, the Courts (including a Coroners Court) and to tribunals and enquiries.
+- disclosure to hospitals and other NHS staff for the purposes of providing direct care and treatment to the patient, including screening programmes, and administration; - disclosure to social workers or to other non-NHS staff involved in providing health and social care; - disclosure to specialist employees or organisations for the purposes of clinical auditing; - disclosure to those with parental responsibility for patients, including guardians; - disclosure to carers without parental responsibility; - disclosure to medical researchers for research purposes (subject to explicit consent, unless the data is anonymous); - disclosure to NHS managers and the Department of Health for the purpose of planning, commissioning, managing and auditing healthcare services; - disclosure to bodies with statutory investigative powers e.g. the Care Quality Commission, the GMC, the Audit Commission and Health Services Ombudsman; - disclosure to national registries e.g. the UK Association of Cancer Registries; - commissioning support units; - NHS Digital; - NHS 111; - COVID Clinical Assessment Service (CCAS); - Department for Work and Pensions to improve the monitoring of public health and commissioning and quality of health services through the provision of anonymised data on patients who have been issued with a fit note under the Fit for Work scheme; - MJog for the purposes of providing appointment reminders, service updates and communications by text messaging: - AccuRx for the purposes of e-consultation, video calling (using a data processor, Whereby) or text messaging you to provide or request health information related to your direct care and treatment; - Attend Anywhere for providing a secure video call service for video consultations for the purposes of providing direct care and treatment; - education services; - fire and rescue services emergency; - ambulance trusts; - voluntary sector providers; - independent contractors such as dentists, opticians, pharmacists; - disclosure to solicitors, insurance companies, the police, the Courts (including a Coroners Court) and to tribunals and enquiries.